Chalynd History, Family Crest & Coats of Arms

 Early Notables of the Chalynd family (pre 1700)

-Prominent amongst the family during the late Middle Ages was Sir Thomas Chaloner (1521-1565), an English statesman and poet; Rev. Edward Chaloner, Chaplain to Charles I; Sir Thomas Chaloner (1559-1615), an English naturalist who introduced alum manufacturing to England; and Thomas Chaloner (1595-1661), an English politician, commissioner at the trial of...
-Another 60 words (4 lines of text) are included under the topic Early Chalynd Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent amongst the family during the late Middle Ages was Sir Thomas Chaloner (1521-1565), an English statesman and poet, eldest son of Roger Chaloner, citizen and mercer of London, a member of an old Welsh family; Rev. Edward Chaloner, Chaplain to Charles I; Sir Thomas Chaloner (1559-1615), an English naturalist who introduced alum manufacturing to England; and Thomas Chaloner (1595-1661), an English politician, commissioner at the trial of Charles I and signatory to his death warrant.

 Richard Challoner (1691-1781), was a Catholic prelate, son of Richard Challoner, a wine cooper at Lewes in Sussex.
 "Soon afterwards the father died, leaving his young...

 The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
 The records regarding immigration and passenger show a number of people bearing the name Chalynd: Robert Challener who settled in Barbados in 1679 with his wife and servants; Thomas Challenor settled in Jamaica in 1684; Alexander Challinor settled in Virginia in 1698.